loganobrion9-spec/Portfolio/designed-timber-cruise/README.md

 ## Results
-This produced a map that could used in the field to navigate to plots while reducing bias by creating the design before going to the site.
+This produced a map that could used in the field to navigate to plots while reducing bias by creating the layout before going to the site.

 ## Project Preview
 ![Timber Cruise Map](StandMap.png)